jcisarano/faction_wars/README.md

 Missions and in-game items were created by the design team and were related to elements in the MMO.
 All art came from the game.
 I was the sole programmer on the project.

+Looking back at this project has been an interesting experience, especially as a sort of "lessons learned" exercize where I can compare it to how I would do things differently today.

 A few things that might be interesting:
 - docs directory - Design documents, spreadsheets, instructions, test notes, a few screenshots
 - handlers directory - Essentially an API of actions hit by AJAX calls from the client
 - channel directory - If I recall correctly, this was a fb requirement